-This Harvest Pear Salad has all the flavors of fall & is on the lighter side.
-With pumpkin spiced pecans, cranberries, and pears, it is a favorite fall dish!
+This Harvest Pear Salad is light and fresh, with all the flavors of fall!
+With pumpkin spiced pecans, cranberries, and pears, it is a favorite fall dish.

 How to Make Harvest Pear Salad with Cranberry Vinaigrette Dressing